Is there a student in your home that is a graduating HIGH SCHOOL SENIOR who is preparing to enter college?

 The 2023 NAHMA Educational Foundation scholarship season is open, and the digital application is now available online.
 The application has been revised to make it more user-friendly and to secure more completed submissions.
 This will be the 17th consecutive year the foundation will make scholarships available to worthy student residents.
 To access the application, visit https://nahma.communityforce.com.
 The deadline for completed applications is 10 p.m.
 Eastern on May 12.

 In 2022, the foundation awarded 96 student-resident scholarships.
 Each scholarship is worth $3,500; the total scholarship money awarded last year was $336,000.
 More than 75% of eligible applicants have received scholarships.

 Our Community, Inc. Scholarships

 The mission of Our Community, Inc.'s (OCI) Susan Morrison Memorial Scholarship is to provide educational opportunities for residents and clients of the Dothan Housing Authority (DHA).
 OCI desires to see all persons affiliated with the agency view "housing" as an opportunity to improve their lives and the lives of their families for generations to come.
 The affiliate nonprofit of DHA recognizes that education is critical to long-term effective change and instrumental in dismantling intergenerational poverty.

 Through fundraising, such as the Susan Morrison Charity Golf Tournament, and charitable donations from community partners, OC, Inc. looks forward to awarding eligible graduating high school seniors for years to come.

-For eligibility requirements, click here.
+For application and eligibility requirements, click here.